Emmaus Catholic College: Overview

 From 2009 the school has undergone renovations.
 These included school facilities, a refurbishment of its chapel and a new oval.

-The Emmaus Catholic College principal is Robert Nastasi, who was appointed as principal in Term 4 of the 2016 academic year.
+The Emmaus Catholic College principal was Robert Nastasi, who was appointed as principal in Term 4 of the 2016 academic year to the end of the 2023 academic year.

+The Emmaus Catholic College principal is Gabriela Osterlund, who was appointed as principal in Term 1 of the 2024 academic year.